+- Mac Mini computer for running microcontroller development software.
+These can run the Windows OS as a virtual machine.

-- Oscilloscope (Tektronix DPO2014 or MSO2014) with four channels and special triggering for video and I2C signals.
+- Oscilloscope (Tektronix DPO2014 or MSO2014) with four channels and special triggering for video and IC signals.
 The MSO2014 scopes are the same as the DPO2014 but have an additional 16 channels of digital input.

 - Power supply

 - Multimeter

 - Soldering iron

-Some the benches also have a function generator although these are not usually used for construction of EE 459Lx projects.
+All the benches also contain a logic analyzer, video monitor and function generator although these are not usually used for construction of EE 459Lx projects.